 AXA's Plan A is a private hospital plan and may be of good value to consumers seeking affordable private hospital plans.
 Its premiums are 7-20% below average compared to other private hospital IPs for people aged between 25-65 and costs around average for senior citizens.
 It offers an annual limit of S$1,000,000, 180 and 365 days of pre and post-hospitalisation benefits, respectively, and full coverage for hospitalisation, surgery, cancer, pregnancy complications and accidental dental.
 Inpatient psychiatric coverage is below average at S$5,000, but there is a post-hospitalisation psychiatric coverage for S$5,000.

 If you are looking for an affordable private hospital plan that doesn't skimp on benefits, Plan A could definitely be worth considering.
-It has some of the longest pre and post-hospitalisation coverage on the market and both pre and post psychiatric coverage, making it a good choice for those who want coverage beyond their hospital stay.
+It has some of the longest pre- and post-hospitalisation coverage on the market and both pre- and post-hospitalisation psychiatric coverage, making it a good choice for those who want coverage beyond their hospital stay.
 However, if you require more niche coverage (such as for critical illness) or you want a plan that offers family-oriented perks, we recommend insurers such as Aviva or AIA.

 |Premiums & Benefits||Plan A||Private Hospital Plan Median|